Homogeneous actions on Urysohn spaces: An example: the group of finitely supported permutations

-Now observe that since $G_k^0$ is open of countable index in $G_k$, the associated topology is Polish because $G$ is homeomorphic to the Polish space $\N\times G_k^0$.
-The fact that the topology is locally compact follows from the fact that $G_k^0$ is compact, since it is a closed permutation group with only finite orbits.
+Now observe that since $[\mathcal P]$ is open of countable index in $A[\mathcal P]$, the associated topology is Polish because $A[\mathcal P]$ is homeomorphic to the Polish space $\N\times [\mathcal P]$.
+The fact that the topology is locally compact when $k$ is finite follows from the fact that in this case $[\mathcal P]$ is compact, since it is a closed permutation group and all of its orbits are finite. \end{proof}

+We now consider a more concrete way to view the topology we defined above so as to apply Lemma \ref{lem: identifying Schlichting}.